Springfield Central Stadium: Selection and construction

+Design features

+The design incorporated themes from the Fitzroy Football Club (part of the Brisbane Lions merger), the main grandstand pays homage to the red brick main stand of Fitzroy's old home ground the Brunswick Street Oval with its central double stair, red brick base and low pitch roof.
+A large depiction of the traditional Fitzroy Lion motif in pixel art decorates the facade near the main entrance.
+The design also makes reference to Ipswich, its traditional red brick and Queenslander architecture with its large open balconies.

-Competition Use
+Competition use

-The first match played at the venue was the AFL Women's season seven Grand Final (2022) between Brisbane and Melbourne.
-The first men's AFL match at the venue, a pre-season practice match between the Brisbane Lions and the previous year's premiers Geelong also attracted a sell out crowd.
+The first match played at the venue was the 2022 AFL Women's season 7 Grand Final (2022) between Brisbane and Melbourne which attracted a sell-out crowd of 7,412.
+The first men's AFL match at the venue, a 2023 pre-season practice match between the Brisbane Lions and the previous year's premiers Geelong also attracted a sell out crowd but with an official attendance of 4,500.
+Attendances have not been published for VFL men's matches, however AFLW and AFL attendances averaged 3,211 during the 2023 AFLW Season.

+The Brisbane Lions revealed their 2024 premiership cup to 6,102 fans at the conclusion of an Week 5 AFL Women's match, the second largest attendance in the ground's history.

 Facilities

-Springfield Central Stadium's main oval' initial capacity was estimated at up to 10,000 however upon opening the official capacity was downgraded to 8,000.
-There are several rows of seating around the perimeter, administration and indoor training buildings, a grandstand with seating for 600 spectators, balconies surrounding half the ground, grass hills, four light towers and a scoreboard.
-A second and smaller oval is located directly across the main oval.
+Springfield Central Stadium's initial capacity was estimated at up to 10,000 however upon opening the official capacity was downgraded to 8,000.
+There are several rows of bleacher seating around the perimeter, administration and indoor training buildings, a grandstand with seating for 650 spectators, a balcony extending across the two clubhouse buildings, grassed slopes, four light towers and a scoreboard.
+Other spectator facilities include a bar, a cafe and a club merchandise outlet.

+A second and smaller oval is under construction as of June 2023, positioned on the opposite side of Eden Station Drive.

 The broader precinct encompasses training and administration facilities catering for the men's and women's elite players, such as a high-performance gymnasium, extensive learning and teaching facilities, lap pool, aquatic recovery pools, and a cafe and other spaces for community use.